uclouvain/openjpeg/README.md

   * java: java jni to use openjpeg in a java program
 * thirdparty: thirdparty libraries used by some applications.
 These libraries will be built only if there are not found on the system.
 Note that libopenjpeg itself does not have any dependency.
 * doc: doxygen documentation setup file and man pages
 * tests: configuration files and utilities for the openjpeg test suite.
-All test images are located in 'http://openjpeg.googlecode.com/svn/data' folder.
+All test images are located in [openjpeg-data](https://github.com/uclouvain/openjpeg-data) repository.
 * cmake: cmake related files

 See [LICENSE](https://github.com/uclouvain/openjpeg/blob/master/LICENSE) for license and copyright information.